Akaban/www/content/consulting.md

 - Full-stack webdev:

 	I am a fluent in Python and use it as a daily basis to build back-ends for my projects, I am as well a JavaScript developper and am completely able to operate on any codebases.
 I learned JavaScript this year and built a product called NowLedge, an app used to efficiently learn from any digital books or research paper.
-Check it out at https://nowledge.xyz
+Check it out at https://nowledge.xyz.
+	Even though I worked as a Data Scientist in my previous company I've been a Software Engineer for more than 7 years, I've built a lot of projects in University mainly because I was just passioned about it.
+As well I know and used, C, C++, Java, OCaml, Ruby, Haskell, Julia and LISP.

 Most of the time my value proposition is a combination of these 4, if you feel like me and you could be a match don't hesitate to drop me a mail and we will setup a call to understand and frame your problematics.